Microsoft Access Web-Based Databases

 The Zip Code lookup example shows rapid retrieval of a moderately complex query

 with dynamic generation of hyperlinks.
-There are about 45,000 zip code records in the Microsoft Access
+There are about 45,000 records in

 dynamic linking to other sites, in this case for maps and weather.
 Click

 on the image above to find zip for a town or vice versa... then check the

 Microsoft Access Web Selectable Roll up of Sales Data Analysis

 The Roll-up Sales Analysis example highlights a re-entrant active server page.
 This technique is less annoying to the eyes of the user because it appears you stay on the same screen even though the data changes.